Earl of Huntingdon

 Earl of Huntingdon is a title which has been created several times in the Peerage of England.
 The medieval title (1065 creation) was associated with the ruling house of Scotland (David of Scotland).

 The seventh and most recent creation dates to 1529.
-In this lineage, the current holder of the title is William Hastings-Bass, 17th Earl of Huntingdon (b.
-1948).
+In this lineage, the current holder of the title is William Hastings-Bass, 17th Earl of Huntingdon.

-In English folklore, the title has been associated with Robin Hood, whose true name is often given as "Robert of Huntingdon", though alternatively Robin is said to be from Locksley or Loxley.
+In English folklore from 16th century onwards, the title has been associated with Robin Hood, whose true name is often given as "Robert of Huntingdon".
+In older stories about Robin Hood, he is merely a yeoman from the town of Locksley or Loxley.

 Early history

 Huntingdonshire was part of the Kingdom of East Anglia, inhabited by a group known as the Gyrwas from about the 6th century.
 It fell to the Danes in the 9th century, but was re-conquered under Edward the Elder in 915.
 An earldom of Huntingdon was established shortly after, and it was one of the seven earldoms of Saxon England during the reign of king Edward the Confessor.

 It was created for Beorn Estrithson, cousin to Harold Godwinson (later King Harold).

 The earldom at that time carried extensive powers and covered a wide area of the East Midlands, covering the counties of Northamptonshire and Bedfordshire as well as Huntingdonshire.